Winners of 2018 Florida AP Broadcasters Association awards

 Public Affairs: 1, Brendan Byrne, Matthew Peddie and Abe Aboraya, WMFE-FM, Orlando, "Intersection: PTSD & First Responders"; 2, Robin Sussingham and Stephanie Colombini, WUSF-FM, Tampa, "Florida Matters: Navigating the Medical Marijuana Industry."

-Weather Reporting: 1, Tristram Korten and Alicia Zuckerman, WLRN News, Miami, "Final Flight Into Hurricane Michael Captured Rare Data on How Storms Intensify"; 2, Gene Wexler, Ed Torrence and Dave Wahl, WDBO-FM, Orlando, "Tornado Warning Coverage."
+Weather Reporting: 1, Tristram Korten, Florida Center for Investigative Reporting, and Alicia Zuckerman, WLRN News, Miami, "Final Flight Into Hurricane Michael Captured Rare Data on How Storms Intensify"; 2, Gene Wexler, Ed Torrence and Dave Wahl, WDBO-FM, Orlando, "Tornado Warning Coverage."

 Sports Feature: 1, Bobbie O'Brien, WUSF-FM, Tampa, "Lightning Have Made Tampa a 'Hockey Town'''; 2, Caitie Switalski, WLRN News, Miami, "Why Pickleball is Taking Over a Broward Hockey Rink Near You."